cortex-cms/content-snippets-edit/README.md

 $ npm install
 $ bower install
 ```

+You will also need to host/locate several CKEditor plugins, which should be available via any hosted Cortex instance.
+See `main.js` for further information.

 Now you can build or watch the project!
 Built and Compiled assets will be plopped into the `dist` directory.